 On the basis of these discoveries, scientists have set their sights on the development of drugs that prolong the effects of anandamide by suppressing FAAH.
-This prolongation process is analogous to the activity of serotonin-reuptake inhibitors, such as Prozac, which treat depression by delaying the breakdown of serotonin and making it more available to stimulate serotonin receptors in the brain.
+This prolongation process is analogous to the activity of serotonin-reuptake inhibitors, such as Prozac, which treat depression by delaying the breakdown of serotonin and making it more available Keith Sharkey disclosed that drugs targeting endocannabinoid degradation relieved experimentally induced colitis.